-For this post, I incorporated six pieces to give the jeans a different look and feel.
+I incorporated six pieces to give the jeans a different look and feel.
 The changes are subtle, intentionally.
 You don’t need to break the bank to get multiple looks from one item.
-I am wearing my favorite white v-neck.
-This is the best white v-neck I have found to date.
-It’s linked here.
-It’s one size, has the best texture, so comfy, maintains it’s shape, has stayed true to the original size and it’s still white.
-I added in a white blazer, a faux fur vest, a black button down and a chambray shirt (all linked below).
-I am showing this five ways, but with the pieces I have chosen, you can get a few other looks by mixing and matching.
+I am wearing a white v-neck.
+Linked here.
+It’s one size, has a good texture, and maintains it’s shape.
+I added in a white blazer, a faux fur vest, a black button-down, and a chambray shirt (all linked below).

 You’ll notice, I have on the same Hermes belt in almost all of these.
 Linked here.
-There is a reason for that.
-It’s reversible from brown to black, and it’s a classic.
-Yes, this item is on the luxury side, but mixing a few high-end accessories with lower-priced pieces is the best way to tie a look together and give it that added polish.
-I have three pairs of shoes for these five looks, but you can create these looks with only one pair, or two.
+This was a splurge, but I wear it all the time.
+It’s reversible from brown to black, and it’s a classic piece.
+Mixing in a few high-end accessories with lower-priced pieces, or more casual items is the best way to tie a look together and give it added polish.

-I have tied in two bags: one that I use all the time.
+I tied in two bags: one that I use all the time.
 It’s a higher-end piece and I’ve linked it here.
 And the second is a fun accent piece, similar linked here.
-I don’t have a ton of bags because I tend to find two per season, one for day, and one for night.
-I will typically swap our my everyday bag for a clutch like the one I have shown when I’m going out.
-As a busy mom I just don’t have a lot of time to switch bags daily, and neither do busy twenty and thirty-somethings and so forth.
+I don’t have a ton of bags because I am definitely a creature of habit.
+I will typically swap out my everyday bag for a clutch like the one I have shown for dinner.
+As a busy mom, I just don’t have a lot of time to switch bags daily, and neither do busy twenty and thirty-somethings and so forth.
 You might not be chasing down children, but you are definitely racing from place-to-place.

 I paired this look with a blazer because it tones down the coated denim.
 With the sheen of the denim and a simple t-shirt, the blazer is a must so this look will feel more formal and work appropriate.
-This certainly will not work for every office environment, but if you work in a more causal office, this is an easy polished look.
-I also love black and white together.
-It’s simple and always on trend.
+This certainly will not work for every office environment, but if you work in a more casual office, this is an easy polished look.
 A black or grey blazer would also look great with this.
-I would not wear a cardigan or bomber jacket.
-That would be too casual for the office.
-However, that would be a great weekend day look for a tailgate or brunch.
-You could also add in a camo jacket, which is perfectly on trend right now.
+I would steer clear of cardigans or bomber jackets since that would be too casual for the office but would be perfect for dinner.

 Chambray All Day